-We understand that having 5 or 6 different social media platforms isn’t always practical or manageable.
+We understand that having 5 or 6 different social media platforms isn’t always practical or manageable for a business.
 Each social ecosystem — including your own website’s content — requires careful tending.
 We suggest creating a simple profile that’s well set up.
 It should include links to all the relevant places, with a current logo, the right hashtags etc. Then set a reminder to review your social profiles at least semiannually.

-If you work in HR Outsourcing, then maybe you don’t have as much to Instagram about as a cupcake shop, jewelry designer or adventure tour guide.
+If you work in HR Outsourcing, then maybe you don’t have as much to Instagram about compared to cupcake shop, jewelry designer or adventure tour guide.
 That’s fine.
 Update it as often as you feel comfortable, keeping in mind that active accounts get more Instagram love.

 Lastly, if search engines like Google add social media for organic rankings in the future, then your business will be well positioned.
 With Google moving to a mobile-first world, apps like Instagram may have a bigger impact on what shows up organically on the small screen.

 Do you know if Instagram is right for your business?
 Do you use Instagram for SEO?